lizkrznarich/gdi-python-2/class11/django-tutorial.md

 2. To make Django aware of our newly-installed package, we need to restart it.
 To restart, click the **Stop** button at the top of the screen, then click the **Run** button.

-3. In your **views.py** file add the following import statements beneath the existing imports.
+3. In your **views.py** file, add the following import statements beneath the existing imports.

-        from plotly.offline import plot
         import plotly.graph_objs as go
+        import plotly.io as pio

 4. In **views.py**, add a new function that creates a bar chart with some hard-coded data by copying and pasting the code below.
 By passing ```output_type='div'``` as an argument to the ```plot()``` function, the entire bar chart will be returned as HTML, which we can pass to our template.